 Medications and safety/health: Chile is a fairly modern country, but you’ll still need your own medications.
 Please familiarize yourself with any of the alerts and warnings posted here at travel.state.gov.
 As of this writing there are none for Chile.
 For U.S. Citizens, you can learn some important information here, also on the travel.state.gov website for Chile.

 For your information (readings): If you’d like to read up on Chile, I recommend the following book: Travels in a Thin Country by Sarah Wheeler.
 Of course you can’t go wrong with Lonely Planet’s guidebooks.
 But really, they’re probably only really valuable if you plan to do some additional traveling on your own.

 Weather: It’ll be winter and as such the weather is rather unpredictable.
 However, La Serena is in one of the driest areas on earth.
 So while we expect to see some fog in the morning hours it usually burns off by mid day.
 Expect a wide range of temps since we’ll be along the coast and potentially heading into the mountains as well.

 Anything else: If you have other questions please do let me know.
 I’ll get them in here as I’m sure others will have them as well.
 Don’t be shy! 🙂

-More Money Matters: Chile has their own Peso for currency, but the USD is also popular on Easter Island.
+More Money Matters: Chile has their own Peso for currency.

 Limit 4 students.

 This option is for those that want to have me make the arrangements for lodging.
 In La Serena we’ll be staying in a three-bedroom vacation apartment that sleeps 5.
-I’ll sleep on the floor as needed 🙂 We have a similar arrangement for Easter Island.
+I’ll sleep on the floor as needed 🙂 We have a similar arrangement for Valparaiso and Santiago.

 DOES NOT include lodging